19hours/sg-statutes/Acts/Women’s Charter.md

 (4) The Registrar and every Assistant Registrar and Deputy Registrar appointed under this section shall be deemed to be public servants within the meaning of the Penal Code (Cap.
 224).

-[25

 ### Books and registers

-27\.—(1) The Registrar shall keep a State Marriage Register as prescribed by this Act or the rules made thereunder.
+27\.—(1) The Registrar shall keep a State Marriage Register as prescribed by this Act.

 [30/96]

 (2) The Registrar shall cause all certificates of marriage issued under this Act to be bound together to form a State Marriage Register.

-[26

 ### Registration of marriage solemnized by Registrar